 Eve didn't know why she was so surprised when she discovered she'd be breaking into Mexico.
-Braga needed drivers to transport his drugs and, it was a known fact to the FBI, that drug cartels in Mexico controlled seventy-percent of the foreign narcotics that flowed into the US.
+Braga needed drivers to transport his drugs, and it was a known fact to the FBI that drug cartels in Mexico controlled seventy-percent of the foreign narcotics that flowed into the US.
 Not to mention that the State Department estimated that ninety-percent of cocaine in the US transited from Mexico via Colombia, the main cocaine producer.
 It had been three years since the Mexican Drug War began and the cartels were still going strong.
-Drugs are a thirteen to almost fifty billion dollar industry and at least ten percent of something is better than one-hundred percent of nothing.
+Drugs were a thirteen to almost fifty billion dollar industry and at least ten percent of something is better than one hundred percent of nothing.
 Mexico was at the heart of it all.
 So, again, why Eve was surprised that Campos had all the drivers smuggled near the Mexico so they could drive in, she didn't know.

 "Brian!
 Where the hell are you?" she hissed, keeping her voice low.
 She was high up in the canyons, didn't need her voice echoing to Braga's people below.

 "I need you to meet me, now!" he shouted back, panic clear in his voice.

 "No!
 First you tell me what the hell is going on because, right now, I am sitting on a cliff looking down at some of Braga's men!" she shouted back.